AOEpeople/techradar/radar/2021-07-01/drupal.md

 ---
 title:      "Drupal"
 ring:       trial
 quadrant:   tools
-featured: true
 ---

 [Drupal](https://www.drupal.org/) is an open source content management system and framework based on a PHP stack.